labordynamicsinstitute/replicability-training/jira-supervisor-notes.md

 - parse through emails to dataeditor@aeapubs.org (search for manuscript number)
 - search by title through [https://www.openicpsr.org/openicpsr/workspace](https://www.openicpsr.org/openicpsr/workspace)

+Then
-Then enter the openICPSR number in the appropriate JIRA field.
+- enter the openICPSR number in the appropriate JIRA field.
+- enter the openICPSR URL into the appropriate code (and possibly data) field
+- share the openICPSR deposit with the assigned RA's email